Why Do I Pee so Much? 6 Things That Cause Frequent Urination

 You prefer an aisle seat to the window and a chair to a booth.
 You make anticipatory pit stops before every daily task: meetings, workouts, phone calls.
 And you haven’t slept through the night since 1997.
-Such is the life of someone who constantly has to pee.
+Such is the life of someone dealing with frequent urination.
 Here, six reasons why you always have to pee and some helpful hints on getting control.

 Though it sounds excessive, peeing up to eight times during the day--and once during the night--is totally normal.
 If you’re suspicious that you’re exceeding this number, try keeping a tally of your bathroom breaks for a couple days.
 Chances are, it only feels like you’re going all the time, when really you’re right on track.

 It sounds counterintuitive, but it’s true.
 When you drink less, your urine becomes more concentrated, and the more concentrated it is, the more irritating it is to the bladder.
 This will trigger the sensation that you have to go more often.
 By drinking more fluids, you dilute the urine so it causes less of a sensation.
 Docs recommend drinking just enough to keep your urine a pale, light yellow.

 RELATED: Why You Shouldn’t Drink Coffee on an Empty Stomach, According to a Nutritionist

 But we’re not talking cardio here, people.
 We’re talking about kegels, where you tighten and release your pelvic muscles.
 As women age (especially after menopause), this area weakens, but the good news is you can practice kegels anywhere: at your desk, in bed, sitting in traffic… Just squeeze the muscles you use to hold it in--that’s it.

 4. You really might have a tiny bladder